bodiyang/fiscal-policy-analysis/README.md

 Please refer to:

-model.R is the code
+model.R as the code

-Memo is the full report of the research
+Memo as the full report of the research

-csv file contains the France Passenger Vehicles fleet data
+csv file as the France Passenger Vehicles fleet data